Is Google Analytics Legal in Sweden? Cookie Consent, the IMY Fine, and What the Court Said

 Cookieless analytics that don't store data on the visitor's device fall outside LEK Chapter 9 Section 28 entirely.

 PTS has established concrete design requirements.
 Both "Accept" and "Reject" must be visible on the same layer.
 Pre-ticked boxes are prohibited.
-Continued browsing is not consent.
-"I understand" is not consent.
-Colors cannot emphasize acceptance over refusal.
+Continued browsing isn't consent.
+"I understand" isn't consent.
+Colors can't emphasize acceptance over refusal.
 And withdrawing consent must be as easy as giving it.

 In October 2022, PTS investigated four websites for the first time: Swedbank, Tele2, the Public Health Agency, and the Consumer Agency.
 None were compliant.
 Not the bank.
 Not the telecom.
 Not even the government agencies whose job is consumer protection.